IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

 ## Getting the files

 * Use GitHub to clone the repository locally, or download the .zip file of the repository and extract the files.
 ___

+## Example how the UI looks

+* This is the Welcome Screen that the user is presented with the Facebook Sign Up Button and Sign Up Anonymously Button
+___

 ## License